Start Printed Page 17349

 Start Supplemental Information

-The OFPA, as amended (7 U.S.C.
-6501 et seq.), requires the Secretary to establish the NOSB in accordance with the Federal Advisory Committee Act (FACA) (5 U.S.C.
-App.
-2 et seq.).
-The NOSB is composed of 15 members including: Four individuals who own or operate an organic farming operation; two individuals who own or operate an organic handling operation; one individual who owns or operates a retail establishment with significant trade in organic products; three individuals with expertise in areas of environmental protection and resource conservation; three individuals who represent public interest or consumer interest groups; one scientist with expertise in the fields of toxicology, ecology, or biochemistry; and one individual who is a certifying agent.
+OFPA, as amended (7 U.S.C.
+6501-6524), requires the Secretary to establish the NOSB in accordance with the Federal Advisory Committee Act, as amended.
+NOSB is composed of 15 members: Four individuals who own or operate an organic farming operation, or employees of such individuals; two individuals who own or operate an organic handling operation, or employees of such individuals; one individual who owns or operates a retail establishment with significant trade in organic products, or employees of such individuals; three individuals with expertise in areas of environmental protection and resource conservation; three individuals who represent public interest or consumer interest groups; one individual with expertise in the fields of toxicology, ecology, or biochemistry; and one individual who is a certifying agent.

-As per the OFPA, individuals seeking appointment to the NOSB must meet the definition of the position that they seek as identified under 7 U.S.C.
+Per OFPA, individuals seeking appointment to NOSB must meet the definition of the position that they seek as identified under 7 U.S.C.
 6518, as well as satisfy the selection criteria for an NOSB member.
-Selection criteria include the following: An understanding of organic principles and practical experience in the organic community; demonstrated experience and interest in organic production and organic certification; demonstrated experience with respect to agricultural products produced and handled on certified organic farms; a commitment to the integrity of the organic food and fiber industry; demonstrated experience in the development of public policy such as participation on public or private advisory boards, boards of directors or other comparable organizations; support of consumer and public interest organizations; participation in standards development or involvement in educational outreach activities; the ability to evaluate technical information and to fully participate in Board deliberation and recommendations; the willingness to commit the time and energy necessary to assume Board duties; and other such factors as may be appropriate for specific positions.
+Selection criteria include the following: An understanding of organic principles and practical experience in the organic community; demonstrated experience and interest in organic production and organic certification; demonstrated experience with respect to agricultural products produced and handled on certified organic farms; a commitment to the integrity of the organic food and fiber industry; demonstrated experience in the development of public policy such as participation on public or private advisory boards, boards of directors, or other comparable organizations; support of consumer and public interest organizations; participation in standards development or involvement in educational outreach activities; the ability to evaluate technical information and to fully participate in NOSB deliberation and recommendations; the willingness to commit the time and energy necessary to assume NOSB duties; and other such factors as may be appropriate for specific positions.

-To nominate yourself or someone else, please submit the following: a resume (required), Form AD-755 (required), which can be accessed at: http://www.usda.gov/documents/OCIO_AD_755_Master_2012.pdf, a cover letter (optional), and a list of endorsements or letters of recommendation (optional).
-Resumes must be no longer than 5 pages, and should include a summary of the following information: Current and past organization affiliations; areas of expertise; education; career positions held; any other notable positions held.
+To nominate yourself or someone else, please submit the following: a resume (required); Form AD-755 (required), which can be accessed at: https://www.ocio.usda.gov/document/ad-755 a cover letter (optional); and a list of endorsements or letters of recommendation (optional).
+Resumes should be no longer than five (5) pages and should include the following information: The position for which you are applying; current and past organization affiliations; areas of expertise; education; career positions held; and any other notable positions held.
 Previous applicants who wish to be considered must reapply.

-If USDA receives a request under the Freedom of Information Act (FOIA) (5 U.S.C.
-552) for records relating to NOSB nominations, your application materials may be released to the requester.
-Prior to the release of the information, personally identifiable information protected by the Privacy Act, 5 U.S.C.
-552a, will be redacted.
+If USDA receives a request under the Freedom of Information Act (5 U.S.C.
+552) for records relating to NOSB nominations, application materials may be released to the requester.
+Prior to the release of the information, personally identifiable information protected by the Privacy Act (5 U.S.C.
+552) will be redacted.

 The information collection requirements concerning the nomination process have been previously cleared by the Office of Management and Budget (OMB) under OMB Control No. 0505-0001.